FAQ & Shipping

 How long will an order take to arrive?

-European deliveries: Allow at least 4 working days.
+European deliveries: Please allow at least 5 working days.

-Rest of the world deliveries: Allow at least 7 working days.
+Rest of the world deliveries: Please allow at least 7 working days.

 Do you charge VAT?